kaltura/playkit-android-youbora/docs/YouboraSessions.md

 with the Plugin Options you want

 #### Init Example:
-Init has to be created some timwe before creating the player youbora plugin config, since it is async call and player should use the fastDataConfig that is creatred internally.
+Init has to be created some time before creating the player youbora plugin config, since it is async call and player should use the fastDataConfig that is creatred internally.
 ```
 Bundle optBundle = new Bundle();